doitintl/easyeks/docs/3_Quickstart/Quickstart.md

 fi

 if [[ $CHECK_EXISTANCE =~ 'NoSuchEntity' ]]; then
   echo "User $USER_ID's local docker iam admin role for IaC Automation doesn't exist.
-It will be created.";
-tee /tmp/assume-role-policy.json << POLICYFILE
+It will be created." tee /tmp/assume-role-policy.json << POLICYFILE
 {
   "Version": "2012-10-17",